Google faces UK scrutiny over new advertising data revamp

 “The ad-supported web is at risk if digital advertising practices don’t evolve to reflect people’s changing expectations around how data is collected and used," the company said.

-Marketers for an Open Web said Privacy Sandbox will deny news publishers access to the cookies they use to sell digital ads, which will greatly crimp their revenues.
+Third-party cookies allow ad buyers to more effectively target their ads to web users.
+Privacy sandbox will deny publishers access to the cookies they use to sell digital ads, which will crimp their revenues by up to two-thirds, Marketers for an Open Web said.

 The group said Google’s changes will move the digital ad business “into the walled garden of its Chrome browser, where it would be beyond the reach of regulators.”
 It wants a delay until authorities come up with long term remedies to mitigate Google's dominance over key parts of the web.